 Indian Institute of Science Bangalore, India

 The Institute of Smart Structures and Systems (ISSS), is happy to announce the second Researchers’ Forum for Post Graduate Students and Researchers on Micro and Smart Systems.
-This event will be held in association with the Department of Electrical Communication Engineering (ECE) at the Indian Institute of Science on 14-15 March 2019.
+This event will be held in association with the Department of Electrical Communication Engineering (ECE) at the Indian Institute of Science on 26-27 April 2019.
 This event is intended to provide an excellent platform for researchers across the country to come together and interact with each other.
-It is also planned to invite potential recruiters to this event to connect with them for exploiting upcoming opportunities.
-In addition, the first ISSS Conclave for Women will be held at the same location on March 14.
+In addition, the first ISSS Conclave for Women in Technology will be held at the same location.

 Format of the Event

 The event will have inspiring talks by leaders of select Startup Companies on innovation landscape in this area, Prominent Academicians on opportunities in Academic Institutions, Industry leaders on opportunities available in Industries and Research Laboratories.

 A highlight of this event will be three minute talk (3MT) and poster presentation by participating researchers in five streams namely, Physics of Devices, Modeling and Simulation, Smart Materials, Fabrication Technologies and Systems & Applications.